defenseunicorns-dashdays/uds-package-jupyter/adr/0002-analytics-implementation.md

 ## Consequences

-More integration will be necessary to make this analytics solution usuable, but Flagon's flexibility will enable us to tailor analytics data to specific air-gap use-cases (such as creating heatmaps for user behaviors on a web page as opposed to simply showing "sales funnel" type data).
+More integration will be necessary to make this analytics solution usable, but Flagon's flexibility will enable us to tailor analytics data to specific air-gap use-cases (such as creating heatmaps for user behaviors on a web page as opposed to simply showing "sales funnel" type data).